 5.4.3.2 Test conditions

-The EUT shall be configured to generate test signal A as indicated in the procedure.
+The EUT shall be configured to generate test signal A..

 The measurement shall be performed with the EUT operating at its maximum rated power level, minimum rated power level and at a power level between minimum and maximum power level, as determined by the test lab.